Estimated Reading Time - 3mins

 - One by one, take the vessels out and scrub them up and down with the bottle brush – we like this one for the stiff bristles as they get most of the glue off.
 When you’ve cleaned most of it, pop it back into the sink and grab the next one.

 - Once you’re through all your vessels, grab the first one out of the sink again and clean off the last few bits of residue with the copper cloth.
-If you don’t already have a copper cloth, try this one – we like them as they’re effective without scratching the glass.
+If you don’t already have a copper cloth, we sell them here.

 - When all of your jars and bottles are finished, give them a rinse in the sink then stand them upside down on the teatowel you laid out earlier – they dry much better with an absorbent surface to sit on, and you’ll be left with less condensation.